CirQuS-UTS/QuanGuru/README.md

 ### 2. pip installable

-At this point, we should have a stable version with enough documentation to make it pip available.
+At this point, we should have a stable version with enough documentation for the version 1.

 ### 3. Future development
 Further additions have to be with proper tests, tutorials, docstring etc.